ElliotKillick/qvm-create-windows-qube/README.md

 - [x] Support Windows Server 2008 R2 to Windows Server 2019
 - [x] Support Windows 10 Enterprise LSTC (Long Term Support Channel, provides security updates for 10 years, very stable and less bloat than stock Windows 10)
 - [x] Provision Chocolatey
-- [x] Add an option to slim down Windows as documented in: https://www.qubes-os.org/doc/windows-template-customization/
+- [x] Add an option to slim down Windows as documented for Qubes [here](https://www.qubes-os.org/doc/windows-template-customization/)
 - [x] Make windows-mgmt air gapped
 - [ ] Possibly switch from udisksctl for reading/mounting ISOs because it is written in its man page that it is not intended for scripts
     - guestfs